 This module is assessed by a combination of group-based and individual assignments.
 In order for the individual assessment marks to count, you must achieve at least 40% in the group-based assignment.
 If you achieve less than 40% in the group-based assignment, then the module mark will be just the group-based assignment mark.

 EGIM16 Communication Skills for Research Engineers

-Co-requisite Modules: Lecturer(s): Dr SA Rolland, Dr T Lake
+Lecturer(s): Dr SA Rolland, Dr T Lake

-Format: Lectures (10h), Exercises (20h), Reading / Private Study (30h), Preparation for Assessment (40h)
+Format: Lectures (15h), Exercises (15h), Reading / Private Study (30h), Preparation for Assessment

+(40h)

 Delivery Method: The module will be delivered on campus and partially online.